 The countryside is dreamy at night and your chances will not be affected even if it’s a full moon night.

-When we chanced upon the lights it was an out-worldly experience.
-At first there were just green wisps in the sky and then the lights twirled right from one end of the horizon to the other passing over the lake.
+When we chanced upon the lights, it was an out-of-this-world experience.
+At first, there were just green wisps in the sky, and then the lights twirled right from one end of the horizon to the other, passing over the lake.

 Tentative price: ~£100 per person